Miszel/live-scoreboard/README.md

 - Match which is not started cannot be updated

 ## To be considered
-- could match be created if both home and away team has the same name?
+- could a match be created if both home and away team has the same name?
 - what if board formatting will change? could we reduce impact which it could have on tests?

 ## Specification by example